Understanding what is traditional Emirati cuisine and the best places to find it in the UAE

 Balaleat is a classic breakfast dish in Dubai.
 Decidedly sweet and salty, it is made using eggs and vermicelli as the main characters and then spiced up with cinnamon, cardamom, orange blossoms, and saffron, and then served alongside pistachios.
 Although it is a breakfast dish, some Emirati restaurants in Dubai also serve it as a dessert.

-Crunchy on the outside and delicately soft on the inside, luqaimat is a favourite Emirati desert.
-Rolled dough balls are deep-fried then soaked in honey or a sweet, sticky date syrup known as dibbs when served.
-Salty and sweet they make the perfect ending to your traditional Emirati feast.
+Crunchy on the outside and delicately soft on the inside, Luqaimat is a favourite Emirati desert.
+Rolled dough balls are deep-fried and then soaked in honey or a sweet, sticky date syrup known as dibbs when served.
+Salty and sweet, they make the perfect ending to your traditional Emirati feast.

-So without further ado, where do we recommend you dine to get to enjoy some of these amazing traditional dishes?
+So where do we recommend you dine to get to enjoy some of these amazing traditional dishes?

-Al Fanar cooks authentic Emirati cuisine in Dubai and serves it out of multiple locations around the city.
-The ambiance in their outlets gives a feel of Dubai in the 1960s when it was just a little town located on the coast of the Arabian Gulf.
+Al Fanar cooks authentic Emirati cuisine in Dubai and serves it in multiple locations around the city.
+The ambience in their outlets gives a feel of Dubai in the 1960s when it was just a little town located on the coast of the Arabian Gulf.
 Eating areas are designed to resemble a scene of desert tents placed close to a fire, and the traditional menu takes tongues on a trip through time as they taste the best traditional food in Dubai.

-Where to Find Al Fanar: There are three branches in Dubai Festival City, Al Barsha Pond Park & Al Seef.
-Open 8:30 AM – 11:39 PM daily
+Where to Find Al Fanar: There are four branches in Dubai Festival City, Al Barsha Pond Park, Al Seef and Time Out Market, Souk Al Bahar.
+Opening times vary between branches.

 Learn more at www.alfanarrestaurant.com